-Earn an online health administration master’s degree employers value that combines the leadership and organizational management competencies of an MBA with the specialized skills required to manage within an intricate health care industry.
+Earn an online health care management master’s degree employers value that combines the leadership and organizational management competencies of an MBA with the specialized skills required to manage within an intricate health care industry.

-A health administration degree driven by today’s health care imperatives
+A health management degree driven by today’s health care imperatives

 Critical success factors driving health care systems today are often referred to as the Quadruple Aim: